schmoellerIuri/FruitClassifier/README.md

 # Fruit Classifier
-Project of a fruits classifier, using convoulutional residual neural networks .
+Project of a fruit classifier, using convoulutional residual neural networks .

 **<h1>1 - Classes</h1>**